angelr1076/React-Shopping-Cart/README.md

 4. Run the Application

 - `npm run dev`\
-  This will start the development server on http://localhost:5173/.
+  This will start the development server on port 5173.